Nola-Ventures/.github/profile/README.md

 ## Hi there! 👋

-Welcome to the Nola Ventures on GitHub.
+Welcome to the Nola Ventures page on GitHub.
 We are a consultancy specializing in

 * ☁️ **Cloud development**
   - [Amazon Web Services](https://aws.amazon.com/de/?nc2=h_lg) (AWS)